Last Updated on June 24, 2025 by George Pavlopoulos

 What is “The Art of Replication”?

 After wandering thoroughly around the exhibition’s hall, what the title refers to becomes clear.
-Instead of dealing with famous artworks, the exhibition takes a different approach: its purpose is to showcase replicated works of art.
+Instead of featuring famous artworks, the exhibition adopts a different approach: its purpose is to showcase replicated works of art.
 The main question is not about the undeniable value of art.
 On the contrary, it’s all about what happens to art when it’s reproduced.

 Therefore, in “The Art of Replication,” you won’t see originals.
 Instead, the impressive museum’s hall hosts numerous replicas of famous art pieces.
-You will see copied paintings, plaster casts, cork models, and prints that replicate originals.
-Moreover, the heart and soul of this exhibition is a question: why there’s a need for replicated art?
+You will see copies of paintings, plaster casts, cork models, and prints that replicate the originals.
+Moreover, the heart and soul of this exhibition is a question: why is there a need for replicated art?

-“The Art of Replication” at Draiflessen Collection showcases multiple aspects of the replicas’ importance.
+“The Art of Replication” at the Draiflessen Collection showcases multiple aspects of the importance of replicas.
 In a way, it narrates a century-long story of how art is perceived, presented, studied, and showcased.

 The exhibition’s sections

-The Draiflessen Collection has a big hall where everything is presented.
+The Draiflessen Collection features a large hall where everything is showcased.
 However, the ground’s architecture is split into distinct sections.
 Each of them features different kinds of replicated art, focusing on different approaches.
 Here you’ll find info about each section of the exhibition.

-Part I: The plaster casts of Venus of Milo
+Part I: The plaster casts of the Venus of Milo

-A cornerstone statue of the late Hellenistic Period, the Venus of Milo (or Aphrodite of Milos), has a prominent place in the exhibition.
+A cornerstone statue of the late Hellenistic Period, the Venus of Milo (also known as the Aphrodite of Milos), holds a prominent place in the exhibition.
 After its discovery in the early 19th century, the Venus of Milo became one of the most recognizable sculptures of all time.
-The fact that the original statue is in Louvre contributed apparently to the spread of its importance.
+The fact that the original statue is housed in the Louvre apparently contributed to its widespread recognition.

 There are five replicas of the Venus of Milo in the exhibition hall.
 All of them are plaster casts, a technique of replication that became popular during the 19th century.
 The plaster casts technique helped produce several replicas of well-known artworks; however, each has its distinct characteristics.